j-pride/manual/manual.md

 - The RecordDescriptor contains only mappings for these attributes and refers to the RecordDescriptor from the base class.
 The complete mapping for the CUSTOMER table is assembled from both descriptors.
 - The re-constructor doesn't call the findx() method but the super re-constructor from AbstractEntity instead which already does the find job.
 The base class will consider *all* the mappings because the derived class overrides the methods getDescriptor() and getKeyFields().

 The resulting DerivedCustomer class behaves exactly like the Customer class from the [Quick Start Tutorial](#quick-start-tutorial).
-You can check that by running the CustomerClient from the quick start tutorial in parallel with the equivalent DerivedCustomerClient from the examples/inherit directory.
+You can check that by running the [CustomerClient](https://github.com/j-pride/manual-example-code/blob/master/src/main/java/quickstart/CustomerClient.java) from the quick start tutorial in parallel with the equivalent [DerivedCustomerClient](https://github.com/j-pride/manual-example-code/blob/master/src/main/java/inherit/DerivedCustomerClient.java) from the package [inherit](https://github.com/j-pride/manual-example-code/tree/master/src/main/java/inherit).
 Both have the same functionality and operate on the same table but work with the two different entity representations.
 This reveals an important fact about PriDE's concept how inheritance is mapped to SQL where you don't find such a concept.
 In terms of JPA, PriDE follows the [table-per-class strategy](https://en.wikibooks.org/wiki/Java_Persistence/Inheritance#Example_table_per_class_inheritance_tables_in_database).
 For every non-abstract class in the hierarchy there must exist a database table with columns for *all* mapped attributes of the class itself and *all* its super classes.

 ## Inheritance with separate adapters